-The main result of the work was the influence of the baffle in the heat flux from tungsten's lamps.
-The results had shown a considerable uniformity, therefore it presented a small error, between six and seven per cent.
-The conclusion of these results drive us to fulfill the future works, as following: a) we have to change of the setup, in order to put lamps closer of the center positions; b) analyze the influence of base plate thermal emission to baffles, which can reflect back to radiometers; c) identify theoretical correlations to develop a computation model which could be useful for development of space simulation of satellites.
+The principal effect of this work was to analyze the real influence of the baffles over the absorption of the heat radiation.
+It was verified that the heat flux was really increased, thought more than necessary under the point of view of the uniformity.
+The conclusion of these results drive us to fulfill the next steps: a) we have to change of the setup, in order to put lamps closer of the center positions; b) analyze the influence of base plate thermal emission to baffles, which can reflect to radiometers again; c) identify theoretical correlations to develop a computation model which could be useful for development of space simulation of satellites.